OpenVnmrJ/Documentation/Contributing.md

 * Remember to submit your Pull Request to the development branch and not master

 ### Git workflow

+We will have a UI for OpenVnmrJ such that users will be able to install and submit contributions as appdirs to OpenVnmrJ.
+This is technical and for users who want ore control over their submissions or are interested in changing the core of OpenVnmrJ.

 _This is a public repository._